sohrabganjian/Python-Codes/README.md

 * <p><a href="https://github.com/sohrabganjian/Python-Codes/blob/master/merge_split.ipynb">merge_split.ipynb</a> - This lets you remove specific pages and merge other PDFs at specified pages.
 See this link for more details.</p>

 * <p><a href="https://github.com/sohrabganjian/Python-Codes/blob/masterDevice%20Performance.ipynb">Device Performance.ipynb</a> - This code let's you measure a quick benchmark for your device.
 Expect the running to be between 24 to 50 seconds. </p>

+* <p><a href="https://github.com/sohrabganjian/Python-Codes/blob/master/MoveFiles_Undo.ipynb>MoveFiles_Undo.ipynb</a> - This code let's you move files that satisfy certain conditions from a parent directory and move them to a destination folder.
+Eventually, these files can be moved back to their original directory.
+Please see the notebook for more information.